Assessment for New Applicants

 Qualification Assessment

-The Qualifications Assessment is an assessment of tertiary qualifications in Architecture that have been awarded outside of Australia and permits a graduate to proceed to registration as an Architect in the country of the awarding institution.
+The Qualifications Assessment is an assessment of tertiary qualifications in Architecture that have been awarded outside of Australia and permit a graduate to proceed to registration as an Architect in the country of the awarding institution.

 Competency Assessment Interview